CuriousJr101/ICP2017F/Homework/2/README.md

     10     5
 ```

-Each element in matrix *A* is multiplied by the scaler value of *D*.
+Each element in matrix *a* is multiplied by the scaler value of *d*.

 5).
-Three different methods for producing matrix *A*:
+Three different methods for producing matrix *a*:

 ```MATLAB
 >> a